open-telemetry/opentelemetry-ruby-contrib/propagator/ottrace/README.md

 The reality of the world is not every application upgraded to support 16 byte array propagation format, but this propagator must still convert legacy 8 byte trace ids to match the W3C Trace Context Trace ID 16 byte array.

-In addition to that it must be interoperable with legacy OTTracers, which expect 8 byte headers so this propagator truncates the value from a 16 byte array to an 8 byte array value before inject it into the carrier.
+In addition to that it must be interoperable with legacy OTTracers, which expect 64-bit headers so this propagator truncates the value from a 128-bit to a 64-bit value before inject it into the carrier.

-This propagator is compatible with 8 or 16 byte trace ids which it normalizes to 16 bytes but only emits 8 byte trace ids.
+This propagator is compatible with 64-bit or 128-bit trace ids when extracting the parent context, however it truncates the trace ids down to 64-bit trace ids when injecting the context.

 ### Baggage Notes